Drawing with the Sight-Size Method

 Figure 9.
 Final fully rendered drawing.

-I learned this method at The School of Representational Art, in Chicago and The Academy of Realist Art, in Toronto.
+I learned this method at (now-closed) School of Representational Art, in Chicago and The Academy of Realist Art, in Toronto.
 Both are wonderful institutions dedicated to keeping Classical Realism alive and vital.
 For more information on Classical Realism, I recommend the Art Renewal Center for more information.

 I purchased the cast shown on this page from the Giust Gallery in Boston, and I was extremely pleased with quality.